MrJoy27/ENSAI-2A-projet-info/README.md

 At the root of the project:
  Create a file named .env (don't forget the . at the beginning)

+ Go to https://datalab.sspcloud.fr/ (Onyxia) and create a new service : Postgresql and copy the identifications

   THEN :

  Paste and complete the values below: